-AWARNING: To reduce the risk of serious personal injury, ALWAYS lock the miter lock handle, bevel lock handle, lock down pin and fence adjustment knobs before transporting saw.
-In order to conveniently carry the miter saw from place to place, a carrying handle has been included on the top of the saw arm and hand indentations in the base, as shown in Figures 2, 4.
+AWARNING: To reduce the risk of serious personal injury, ALWAYS lock the rail lock knob, miter lock handle, bevel lock handle, lock down pin and fence adjustment knobs before transporting saw.

+In order to conveniently carry the miter saw from place to place, a carrying handle has been included on the top of the saw arm and hand indentations in the base, as shown in Figure 4.